 “Using digital twins for control system software throughout the lifecycle will help to avoid cost, prevent risk earlier, reduce the time for new systems to enter service in the field, improve systems interoperability, and enable superior system performance,” said Bjørn Johan Vartdal, head of the Maritime Transport research programme at DNV GL.

 “Hull sensors sending data to a digital twin would allow you to correlate stress on the hull to weather conditions in which a ship has sailed, for example,” Vartdal suggested.
-“It would let operators improve the way vessels are operated in certain weather condition or might show why and how operations should be restricted in some cases.”
+“It would let operators improve the way vessels are operated in certain weather conditions or might show why and how operations should be restricted in some cases.”

 Digital twins give companies an unprecedented view into how their vessels perform.
 A digital twin can help identify potential faults, troubleshoot from afar, and ultimately improve safety and customer satisfaction.
-It also helps with product differentiation, product quality, and add-on services, too.
+It also helps with product differentiation, product quality, and add-on services.
 This technology would enable companies to make better decisions for future sustainable business operations.

 Efficient fleet management

 Shipping companies serve a wide range of clients at the same time, and clients may also use different shipping companies simultaneously.
-Thus, a shipping company needs to maintain and gain competitiveness by optimizing its fleet in terms of cargo carrying capacity.
+Thus, a shipping company needs to maintain and gain competitiveness by optimizing its fleet in terms of cargo-carrying capacity.

 Good fleet management would improve efficiency and productivity, reduce costs, stay compliant and improve customer satisfaction.